 – Steve Jobs

-Step 7: Give back
+Step 7: Give Back to Others

 Here at The Career Project we believe that all those who have had success in their careers have a moral responsibility to give back to others.
 In fact, that’s why we created this website.
-And its what we think you should do too as soon as you reach some level of career success.
+And it’s what we think you should do too as soon as you reach some level of career success.
 You can start by spending 20 minutes filling out a job profile or volunteering as a career mentor for our website.

 But giving back isn’t just about helping the receiver – the target of the act.
-In fact, its more about helping the giver.
+In fact, it’s more about helping the giver.
 To this extent, this last step of giving back isn’t what you do after you’ve reached success, but its actually part of the journey itself.

 The secret to living is giving.